 Dogs can provide companionship

 During a local lockdown, it may have been difficult for a lot of people to manage the stress and anxiety which can occasionally come with work, family life and general responsibilities.
 These pressures may leave many feeling the strain of day-to-day life and suffering from anxiety and stress.
-However, research has shown that pets could have a positive impact on their owners wellbeing of owners during these challenging times and beyond.
+However, research has shown that pets could have a positive impact on their owners wellbeing during these challenging times and beyond.

 A brief history of dogs and humansDogs and humans have always had a close connection, mainly because they have evolved alongside each other over time.
 Back when humans were still hunter-gatherers, it is likely some wolves left their packs for humans, due to their regular supply of leftover food.